-Not less than 50 per cent full-time and requires daytime, weekday attendance.
+Not less than 50 per cent full-time and requires daytime (9 am to 6 pm), weekday (Monday to Friday) attendance.

 Composite materials are replacing traditional ones at an unprecedented rate due to the global demand for lightweight structures (eg in aircraft and automotive industries).
 The growth in the use of composite materials is expected to be rapid, in the region of 5-10 per cent each year.

 The benefits composites offer to functionalise both materials and structures mean they are integral to any design considerations - material cost, fuel efficiency, reduced emissions, improved operational performance and functionality.
 The composites sector is contributing significantly to industry developments and advanced composites are critical in enabling lighter, smarter structures and cheaper, more abundant energy.